To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you have any concerns about your pet staying with an unlicensed and unbonded individual, search your local listings to find someone who better meets your needs.

-Someone on our team who has personal experience sitting on Rover since 2016, was curious to find out how the background check process works, so she did the “simple background check” which consisted of verifying her birthday and passing within a few clicks.
+Someone on our team who has personal experience sitting on Rover since 2016 was curious to find out how the background check process works.
+She did the “simple background check” which consisted of verifying her birthday and passing within a few clicks.

-The search is conducted by Checkr who also works with other peer to peer services such as Lyft on verification of service providers.
-Upon agreeing to the search, she passed within a few hours (and was not notified of the status of the check).
-The only way to find out the result was going to the background check section of her sitting profile.
+The search is conducted by Checkr, who also works with other peer-to-peer services such as Lyft to verify service providers.
+Upon agreeing to the search, she passed within a few hours.
+She was not notified of the status of the check.
+The only way to find out the result was by going to the background check section of her sitting profile.

-Neither background check was mandatory for creating a Rover sitting account and a sitter must seek it out versus Rover prompting it.
-This means any sitter who is verified went through extra steps on their own in order to get a special badge (see right) that displays on their profile in search results and at the bottom of the sitter’s profile (below the reviews).
+Neither background check was mandatory for creating a Rover sitting account, and a sitter must seek it out versus Rover prompting it.
+This means any sitter who is verified went through extra steps on their own to get a special badge (see right) that displays on their profile in search results and at the bottom of the sitter’s profile (below the reviews).

-We encourage you to seek out sitters who have taken the time to complete these extra security measures and look for those who not only have a verified check mark (indicating they passed the simple check) but those with a background check badge with a green bar at the bottom (which shows they have also completed the enhanced background check).
-Again, this doesn’t guarantee they are not a terrible sitter, but should help your due diligence process when vetting your sitter.
+We encourage you to seek out sitters who have taken the time to complete these extra security measures and look for those who not only have a verified checkmark (indicating they passed the simple check) but also those with a background check badge with a green bar at the bottom (which shows they have also completed the enhanced background check).
+Again, this doesn’t guarantee they are not a terrible sitter but should help your due diligence process when vetting your sitter.